-Get access to everything we publish when you sign up for Outside+.
+Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 High Lunge: Step-by-Step Instruction

-From Uttanasana (Standing Forward Bend), bend your knees and, with an inhale, step your left foot back toward the back edge of your mat, with the ball of the foot on the floor.
+- From Uttanasana (Standing Forward Bend), bend your knees and, with an inhale, step your left foot back toward the back edge of your mat, with the ball of the foot on the floor.
 Step back far enough so that your right knee can form a right angle.

-Lay your torso on your front thigh and lengthen it forward.
+- Lay your torso on your front thigh and lengthen it forward.
 To soften your right groin, imagine that the thigh is sinking toward the floor under your torso’s weight.
 Look forward.
 Simultaneously, firm the left thigh and push it up toward the ceiling, holding the left knee straight.
 Stretch your left heel toward the floor.

-Exhale and step your right foot back beside the left.
+- Exhale and step your right foot back beside the left.
 Repeat the above instructions, but reverse left and right.
 Or come into Adho Mukha Svanasana (Downward-Facing Dog), inhale, and step the right foot forward between your hands.

 If for any reason the pose is too demanding, students can always bring the back knee down and keep the hands on the hips.
 This will give more points of contact with the floor and make the pose much more stable.